jeffreycwitt/pl339/docs/10-beyond-the-book.md

 1. TOC
 {:toc}

-Important: please make sure to listen to at least the first half of the interview with Nelson [embedded below](#nelson-v-allen-1979-interview) (up to the 11 minute, 18 second mark).
+Important! please make sure to listen to at least the first half of the interview with Nelson [embedded below](#nelson-v-allen-1979-interview) (up to the 11 minute, 18 second mark).
 I'm eager to discuss it with you tomorrow.

 # Introduction